camunda/camunda-docs-manual/content/update/rolling-upgrade.md

 In this step the Camunda library version is updated on an isolated node.
 The exact way to achieve this depends on the environment:

 * When using an embedded process engine, the application bundling the Camunda libraries needs to be re-packaged with the new version of the libraries and re-deployed.
-* When using a shared process engine, the libraries and applications deployed into the application server need to be updated.
+* When using a shared process engine, the libraries and applications deployed to the application server need to be updated.

 After the update is complete, the node can be brought back up.